whhone/retry/README.md

   --max_attempts MAX_ATTEMPTS
                         The maximum number of attempts before giving up.
   --timeout_seconds TIMEOUT_SECONDS
-                        Timeout for each run in second.
+                        The timeout, in second, for each run.
+  --interval_seconds INTERVAL_SECONDS
+                        The interval, in second, after a failed run.
 ```

 ## Examples